front-commerce/developers.front-commerce.com/source/docs/advanced/server/add-http-endpoint.md

 Indeed, if you don't set this key to `true`, Front-Commerce will check that you don't setup an invalid path.

-For instance, you don't want Front-Commerce to check this if your application is a migration from an older website.
-Indeed, in this case, you will want to dome some SEO by keeping your old URLs, at least by setting redirections for the ones that don't make sense in your new website.
-The middleware will let you add this redirection before rendering any page of your website.
+For instance, if your application is a migration from an older website, you might want to intercept all your requests to redirect old URLs to new ones.
+In `express`, you can do this by creating a middleware.
+But this means that all the URLs need to pass by this middleware.
+This is what `__dangerouslyOverrideBasePathChecks` stands for: it lets you define the path you want (`/` in this case) even if it seems dangerous.
+Once it is set, the middleware can add the redirections for the relevant URLs.